-The business meeting shall be conducted in the same location as the annual meeting of the Society.
-Special meetings will occur at the operating office of the Society unless designated elsewhere by the board of directors.
+A business meeting shall be conducted in the same location as the Annual Meeting of The Society.
+Additional or special meetings will occur at a location designated by the Board of Directors.

 SECTION 4.
 NOTICE OF MEETINGS OF MEMBERS

 Written or printed notice stating the place, day, and hour of any meeting of members shall be sent to each member entitled to vote at such meeting, not less than thirty (30) days before the date of such meeting, by or at the direction of the President or persons calling the meeting.
-In case of a special meeting, or when required by statute or by these Bylaws, the purpose for which the meeting is called shall be stated in the notice.
+In case of a special meeting, or when required by statute or by these Bylaws, the purpose of the meeting shall be stated in the notice.

 ARTICLE V: GOVERNANCE